What to expect from dynamical modelling of galactic haloes: Stellar tracers in apostle

 We again at first use star particles located between 20~kpc and $R_{200}$ and not bound to any subhaloes as tracers.
 This is to avoid the central disc component, which is usually believed to violate the spherical assumption and for real data stellar tracers within 20 or 15~kpc are often not used \citep[e.g.][]{2005MNRAS.364..433B,2008ApJ...684.1143X, 2010ApJ...720L.108G,2012MNRAS.424L..44D}.
 We postpone more detailed discussion regarding the inner tracers to Sec.~\ref{sec:insitu}.
 Fig.~\ref{fig:star} shows the best fit $M_{200}$ and $c_{200}$ versus their true parameter values in \textsc{apostle} (blue symbols).
 We can see a very large scatter in the best fit parameters.

 We overplot as red symbols the best fit parameters based on mock halo stars in the five Aquarius haloes.\footnote{The original analysis in \cite{han2015b} adopted an inner radius cut of 10~kpc.
 Here we have repeated the calculation for Aquarius haloes adopting an inner radius cut of 20~kpc, to be consistent with the cut adopted for \textsc{apostle} haloes.
-This only makes the bias slightly larger than that of \cite{han2015b}.} There is a 20\% to 50\% bias in the best fit parameters of the Aquarius haloes.
-This appears to be significantly smaller than the biases for the \textsc{apostle} haloes, which can be as large as a factor of three in $c_{200}$ and a factor of two in $M_{200}$.
+This only makes the systematic uncertainty slightly larger than that of \cite{han2015b}.
+There is a 20\% to 50\% systematic uncertainty} in the best fit parameters of the Aquarius haloes.
+This appears to be significantly smaller than the systematic uncertainties for the \textsc{apostle} haloes, which can be as large as a factor of three in $c_{200}$ and a factor of two in $M_{200}$.

 Since baryons in \textsc{apostle} were directly simulated whereas stars in Aquarius are inserted by tagged using the most bound subset of dark matter particles, there might be some differences between the two approaches that complicate direct comparison.
 However, \cite{2015arXiv150206371L} have compared the properties of stars in the stellar halo between hydrodynamical simulations and stars created by particle tagging.
 They find that if particles are regularly tagged throughout the evolution of the galaxy, tagging can reproduce well the density profiles, binding energy and angular momentum distributions of halo stars in hydrodynamical simulations at low redshifts.
 Despite this some uncertainty remains as to whether the smaller scatter of Aquarius haloes is mainly due to differences between the particle tagging approach and hydrodynamical simulations.
 The way to verify this would be to construct mock stellar halo catalogues for \textsc{apostle} haloes and make direct comparisons.
 Such mock catalogues are not yet available for \textsc{apostle} haloes.
 Nevertheless, we note that as there are only five Aquarius haloes used for our analysis, it is quite possible that these haloes happen to be good cases simply due to statistical fluctuations.